slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.10.8 =
+* Bugfix: The tickets button was always showing if you chose to show your ticketing screens inside an iframe.
+Even when there is no tickets url present.
+* Added a `wpt_event_template_default`-filter.
+* Added a `wpt_production_template_default`-filter.

 = 0.10.7 =
 * Removed useless microdata from HTML output.
 Will be replaced by JSON-LD in a future release.
 * Added a 'wpt_event_tickets_url_html'-filter.